Presidency of Jimmy Carter: Other initiatives

 The Housing and Community Development Act of 1977 set up Urban Development Action Grants, extended handicapped and elderly provisions, and established the Community Reinvestment Act, which sought to prevent banks from denying credit and loans to poor communities.
 The Child Nutrition Amendments of 1978 introduced a national income standard for program eligibility based on income standards prescribed for reduced-price school lunches.
 The Act also strengthened the nutrition education component of the WIC program by requiring the provision of nutritional education to all program participants.
-Urban development Action grants supplied nearly $5 million for some 3,300 projects in declining cities, and a Fair Debt Collection Practices Act was passed with the aim of prohibiting “abusive and unfair techniques of debt collection.”
+Urban development Action grants supplied nearly $5 million for some 3,300 projects in declining cities, and a Fair Debt Collection Practices Act was passed with the aim of prohibiting "abusive and unfair techniques of debt collection."
 The Surface Mining Control and Reclamation Act of 1977 was passed with the intention of enabling the coal industry to develop coal resources without damaging other natural resources in the process, while the Federal Mine Safety and Health Act of 1977 was aimed at safeguarding mineworkers from harm in the workplace.
-Occupational Safety and Health Administration (OSHA) programs and women’s programs were also strengthened, and "common sense priorities" led to focus on major health problems.
+Occupational Safety and Health Administration (OSHA) programs and women's programs were also strengthened, and "common sense priorities" led to focus on major health problems.
 The Pregnancy Discrimination Act, passed in 1978, prohibited companies or organizations from discriminating against pregnant employees while providing protection in the areas of childbirth and medical conditions related to pregnancy or childbirth.
 The National Consumer Cooperative Bank Act of 1978 sought to put funds aside for low-interest loans to start cooperatives.
 Minimum wage coverage was extended to farmworkers, and the Age Discrimination in Employment Act Amendments of 1978 increased the upper age limit on coverage against age discrimination in non-federal employment and in the private sector from 65 to 70 as a means of extending safeguards against age discrimination.
 In addition, the purchase requirement for food stamps was abolished and the first-ever national youth employment law was enacted.

+In 1979 Carter opened the first White House Conference on Library and Information Services stating that "libraries must be strengthened and the public made more aware of their potential: Libraries can be community resources for the consumer and small business on matters such as energy and marketing and technological innovation."
+The White House Conference on Library and Information Services was a project of the National Commission on Libraries and Information Science.